mitre/caldera/docs/How-to-Build-Agents.md

 * **payload**: A payload file name which must be downloaded before running the command, if applicable

 Now, you'll want to revise your agent to loop through all the instructions, executing each command and POSTing the shell response to the /result endpoint.
+You should pause after running each instruction, using the sleep time provided inside the instruction.
 ```
 data=$(echo '{"id":$id, "output":$output, "status": $status, "pid":$pid}' | base64)
 curl -s -X POST -d $data localhost:8888/result
+sleep $instruction_sleep
 ```

 The POST details are as follows: